lilianweng/lil-log/_posts/2018-05-05-implementing-deep-reinforcement-learning-models.md

 ## Monte-Carlo Policy Gradient

 I reviewed a number of popular policy gradient methods in my [last post]({{ site.baseurl }}{% post_url 2018-04-08-policy-gradient-algorithms %}).
-Monte-Carlo policy gradient, also known as [REINFORCE]({{ site.baseurl }}{% post_url 2018-04-08-policy-gradient-algorithms %}#reinforce), is a classic on-policy method that try to learn the policy model explicitly.
-REINFORCE estimates the return from a full on-policy trajectory and update the policy parameters with this MC-approximated return and the policy gradient.
+Monte-Carlo policy gradient, also known as [REINFORCE]({{ site.baseurl }}{% post_url 2018-04-08-policy-gradient-algorithms %}#reinforce), is a classic on-policy method that learns the policy model explicitly.
+It uses the return estimated from a full on-policy trajectory and updates the policy parameters with policy gradient.

 The returns are computed during rollouts and then fed into the Tensorflow graph as inputs.

 ```python
 # Inputs
 states = tf.placeholder(tf.float32, shape=(None, obs_size), name='state')